Ngyhoa1704/Customer-Churn-Analysis/README.md

 The most common characteristics among churned customers reveal a clear behavioral pattern:

-1. They Have Services, But No Attachment
+1. They have services, but no attachment
 Most churned customers had Internet and Phone services, but lacked any deeper engagement.
 Having the service wasn’t enough to keep them.

-2. They’re on Flexible, Easy-to-Leave Contracts Month-to-month plans appear frequently, highlighting a structural weakness—these customers can leave at any time, and many do.
+2. They’re on flexible, easy-to-leave contracts Month-to-month plans appear frequently, highlighting a structural weakness—these customers can leave at any time, and many do.

-3. They Avoid Add-Ons and Optional Features
+3. They avoid ddd-ons and optional features
 From security to tech support and streaming, churned customers tend to opt out.
 This shows minimal product investment and limited perceived value.

-4. They Interact Passively
+4. They interact passively
 With paperless billing and bank withdrawals, there’s little to no contact.
 Automation makes the relationship feel transactional—and easy to walk away from.

-5. They Don’t Engage Beyond the Basics
+5. They don’t engage beyond the basics
 No referrals, no offers accepted, no bundled services used.
 These customers stay isolated from loyalty mechanisms and product ecosystems.

-6. High-Performance Plans Don’t Guarantee Retention Even fiber optic users churn, suggesting that strong infrastructure isn’t enough when expectations aren’t matched.
+6. High-performance plans don’t guarantee retention Even fiber optic users churn, suggesting that strong infrastructure isn’t enough when expectations aren’t matched.

 --> Churned customers are not dissatisfied—they’re disengaged.
 They use the bare minimum, stay anonymous, and leave without friction.
 The business doesn’t lose them—it never truly had them.